otsuka-kohei/EpubRename2Title/README.md

 Please use this program with Python 3.
 Example: epubFile001.epub => Neon Genesis EVANGELION(1).epub
 ## How to use
-python epubRename2Title {epub files directory path}
+python epubRename2Title [epub files directory path]
 Example: python ./epubRename2Title ./epubDir